Vol. 76, No. 8

 What’s that smell?
 Sorry, that’s my toddler, writes this mom rushing to change a diaper.
 Would you give her a hand instead of making a face?
 In Feedback readers take a stab at the best way to welcome a parish’s youngest members.

-(Essays, short stories, and poems are not available online.)
+(Some essays, short stories, and poems are not available online.)

 Wise Guide: Mother to the masses